-Today’s reader review is from Simon.
+Today’s reader review, St Lucia in BA Club World First review, is from Simon.

 After visiting Barbados– and horrified that we would be both back to work very soon, we managed to grab two bargain Club World flights to St Lucia in the last week of September.
 We upgraded with Avios 10,000 each and paid £900 return.

 This was the first time I have ever experienced ‘FLUB’- flying First but Club World service!!
 The First cabin was blocked out the week we booked but having used Expertflyer seat alert I managed to snag us 2A & E. The plane scheduled to take us was a 777 with old Club (ying-yang) so we were really looking forward to the flight from Gatwick.

 Gatwick North was surprisingly still very quiet.
 The only other BA flight to Antigua had left at 10 am when we checked in.
 There were no queues and after the document checks, we were on our way through Fasttrack to the Aspire Lounge.
 The Lounge was very busy.
 I appreciate that it is now choice to wear a mask- but I follow the advice that they should be worn in crowded spaces.
 The Aspire was very crowded!!
 The food offer was not appealing- and unlike the lounges at Heathrow where you order by app and drinks and food are delivered to the table, here you joined the queue at the bar!
 Not a great visit.